campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-08-03-14-46-26
+- Added xan.php function schemaExportAI which runs at the end of the function schemaUpdate.
+It exports a text file with Tables and Column info to xanApp/xan/xan-schema-ai.json.

 2025-08-02-12-07-56
 - Fixed DocumentMT->recMassage updating of file attributes.